FriendsOfTYPO3/extension_builder/Documentation/Introduction/Index.rst

 even after you have started making manual changes to the files.
-In this mode, the Extension Builder retains the manual changes, such as new methods, changed method bodies, comments and annotations, even if you change the extension in the graphical modeler.
+In this mode, the Extension Builder retains the manual changes, such as new methods, changed method bodies, comments and annotations, even if you change the extension in the graphical editor.

 .. _what-does-it-not-do: